WORKERS' COMPENSATION - FAQs

 Pre-approval is required for most treatment.
 Please contact your Injury Management Coordinator for assistance.

 Throughout the duration of a workers' compensation claim, the insurer routinely re-assesses their approval of reasonable treatment costs and may decide to cease funding of previously approved treatment, for example, if they determine further benefit is not being gained.

 As is required by NSW Workers Compensation legislation, it is the University’s policy to offer suitable duties wherever possible to staff on workers compensation claims to facilitate a safe and durable return to work.
-Staff are required to actively participate in rehabilitation and return to work programs to remain eligible for workers compensation benefits.
+Staff are required to actively participate in rehabilitation and their return to work plans to remain eligible for workers compensation benefits.

 Injury Management and Workers' Compensation, with the approval of the insurer, may utilise the services of an accredited rehabilitation provider to assist in the coordinating and monitoring of a staff members return to work program.

 Details of the University’s policy and procedures in relation to return-to-work programs for staff with workers' compensation claims can be found in the Injury Management Policy.
 Or call the Injury Management & Workers' Compensation Group.